On the properties of the exchange graph of a cluster algebra: Proof of Theorem

-A square matrix $A$ is {\it reducible\/} if there exists a permutation matrix $P$ such that $PAP^T$ is a block-diagonal matrix, and {\it irreducible\/} otherwise; $\rho(A)$ is defined as the maximal number of diagonal blocks in $PAP^T$.
+A square matrix $A$ is {\it decomposable\/} if there exists a permutation matrix $P$ such that $PAP^T$ is a block-diagonal matrix, and {\it indecomposable\/} otherwise; $\rho(A)$ is defined as the maximal number of diagonal blocks in $PAP^T$.
 The partition into blocks defines an obvious equivalence relation $\sim$ on the rows (or columns) of $A$.

 The following result is a generalization of Theorem~2.1 of \cite{GSV2}.